niki-yakov/TflRoadStatus/README.md

 1. Install Visual Studio all default settings
 2. Clone the solution from Git
 3. Open the solution file RoadStatus.sln
-4. Build solution
-5. Install Powershell
+4. Install Powershell
-6. Create deploy folder in 'C:\'
+5. Create deploy folder in 'C:\'
-	a) Open PowerShell
+	1) Open PowerShell
-	b) execute 'pwd' and check if you are in c: drive
+	2) execute 'pwd' and check if you are in c: drive
-	c) if c: drive is the current drive go to e)
+	3) if c: drive is the current drive go to e)
-	d) execute 'c:'
+	4) execute 'c:'
-	e) execute 'cd \' and make 'C:' root current folder
+	5) execute 'cd \' and make 'C:' root current folder
-	f) execute 'md deploy'
+	6) execute 'md deploy'

 Updating app_id and app_key

-There are app.congig files int the below list of projects and both keys should be updatd.
+There are app.congig files int the below list of projects and both keys should be updated.
 ```
 Projects to update:
 RoadStatus.Behaviour.Tests